Nîmes: 4th–13th centuries

 When the Visigoths were accepted into the Roman Empire, Nîmes was included in their territory in 472, even after the Frankish victory at the Battle of Vouillé (507).
 The urban landscape went through transformation with the Goths, but much of the heritage of the Roman era remained largely intact.

 By 725, the Muslim Umayyads had conquered the whole Visigothic territory of Septimania including Nîmes.
 In 736–737, Charles Martel and his brother led an expedition to Septimania and Provence, and largely destroyed the city (in the hands of Umayyads allied with the local Gallo-Roman and Gothic nobility), including the amphitheatre, thereafter heading back north.
 The Muslim government came to an end in 752, when Pepin the Short captured the city.
 In 754, an uprising took place against the Carolingian king, but was put down, and count Radulf, a Frank, appointed as master of the city.
 After the events connected with the war, Nîmes was now only a shadow of the opulent Roman city it had once been.
 The local authorities installed themselves in the remains of the amphitheatre.
 Islamic burials have been found in Nîmes.

 Carolingian rule brought relative peace, but feudal times in the 12th century brought local troubles, which lasted until the days of St. Louis.
-During that period Nîmes was jointly administered by a lay power resident in the old amphitheatre, where lived the Viguier and the Knights of the Arena, and the religious power based in the Bishop's palace complex, around the cathedral, its chapter and the Bishop's house; meanwhile the city was represented by four Consuls, who sat in the Maison Carrée.
+During that period Nîmes was jointly administered by a bishop, as well as by a civil authority headquartered in the old amphitheater, where lived the Magistrate/ Viguier, as well as the Viguier's retainers, the Knights of the Arena.
+Meanwhile the city was represented by four Consuls, whose offices were located in the old Maison Carrée.

 Despite incessant feudal squabbling, Nîmes saw some progress both in commerce and industry as well as in stock-breeding and associated activities.
 After the last effort by Raymond VII of Toulouse, St. Louis managed to establish royal power in the region which became Languedoc.
 Nîmes thus finally came into the hands of the King of France.